AnthonyChablov/bequest-interview-question-2/README.md

 ### To run the app:

-`npm install` in both the frontend and backend
+`npm install` in both the frontend and backend <br />
-`npm run start` in both the frontend and backend via two different terminals `npm run start:hardhat` to run our local test network in a separate terminal `npm compile:contract` to compile the Solidity smart contract using the Hardhat compile script `npm run deploy:local` to deploy our compiled smart contract to our local test Ethereum network When successfully deployed we need to save the address of where our contract is deplyed to.
+`npm run start` in both the frontend and backend via two different terminals <br />
+`npm run start:hardhat` to run our local test network in a separate terminal <br />
+`npm compile:contract` to compile the Solidity smart contract using the Hardhat compile script <br />
+`npm run deploy:local` to deploy our compiled smart contract to our local test Ethereum network <br />
+When successfully deployed we need to save the address of where our contract is deplyed to. <br />
-In our Express.js applcation we need to change our contract address in this var:
+In our Express.js applcation we need to change our contract address in this var: <br />

 ```javascript
 const contractAddress = process.env.CONTRACT_ADDRESS || ""; // Replace with actual address of deployed contract